-The “definitive” editions of all of Melville’s writings are published by Northwestern University Press and the Newberry Library (Evanston and Chicago).
+The “definitive” editions of all of Melville’s writings are published by Northwestern University Press (Evanston, IL) and the Newberry Library (Chicago).
 Of the 15 volumes (“The Writings of Herman Melville”), 13 volumes are available in hard cover and paperback.
 These editions include extensive historical and critical notes.

 1846 Typee: A Peep at Polynesian Life

 1847 Omoo: A Narrative of Adventures in the South Seas

 1850 White-Jacket; or, The World in a Man-of-War

 1850 “Hawthorne and His Mosses” in the Literary World (written in Pittsfield)

 1851 Moby-Dick; or, The Whale** (recommended website: Moby-Dick)

 1852 Pierre; or, The Ambiguities**